xMisiek333/Szkolenie-gita/README.md

 # Szkolenie-git

-szymon to sztos kabanos a milosz to gejek
+szymon to cwelllllllllllllllll kabanos a milosz to szeffffffff :D